spotfiresoftware/spotfire-quickstart/terraform/aws/README.md

   In this quickstart we will refer to it as "_the launcher_".
 - A valid **AWS account and access credentials**.

-**Note**: All the examples and scripts in this quickstart use a Ubuntu host as the launcher.
+**Note**: All the examples and scripts in this quickstart use a Debian/Ubuntu host as the launcher.
 If you want to use any other Linux distro as your launcher, see the corresponding vendor instructions and adapt this quickstart as required.